mwhite05/mum/README.md

 syncing files from one location to many target locations, and even running before and after installation scripts that you write.

-It's primary benefit is being able to deploy directly from any number of private or public git repositories at specific hashes/branches/tags as required, though installation from a source directory or tar/zip file is also supported.
+Its primary benefit is being able to deploy directly from any number of private or public git repositories at specific hashes/branches/tags as required, though installation from a source directory or tar/zip file is also supported.